auth0/Lock.Android/README.md

 ## Requierements

 Android API level 14+ is required in order to use Lock's UI.
-If you'll create your own API and just call Auth0 API via the `android-core.aar`, the minimum required API level is 9.
+If you'll create your own API and just call Auth0 API via the `com.auth0.android:core:1.0.0`, the minimum required API level is 9.

 ##Install